mcadamme/FieldHz_Pop_Genomics/Reanalysis_01.11.2020.md

 ## First Mapping family - untreated vs. Cry1Ab leaf tissue incorporation assay

-A single F2 mapping family was generated and split into two groups at 48h after hatching - half were placed on diet with untreated leaf tissue (blue), the other half were placed on diet containing Cry1Ab treated leaf tissue (orange).
+A single F2 mapping family was generated and split into two groups at 48h after hatching - half were placed on diet with untreated leaf tissue (orange), the other half were placed on diet containing Cry1Ab treated leaf tissue (blue).
 A second F2 mapping family was generated and split into two groups at 48h after hatching - half were placed on diet containing Cry1A.105 + Cry2Ab2 treated leaf tissue (purple).
 While we put the other half of the family on diet with untreated leaf tissue from a sweet corn isoline with the same genetic background as the two-toxin treated tissue, the data are not shown for simplicity.
 All larvae were allowed to feed for 7 days and then weighed.

 ``` r
 #png("BV_BA52_BZM_P11_A1.png", units = "px", height = 600, width = 800)